I was diagnosed with thyroid cancer in 1999. Since then, I've learned more about the thyroid, and thyroid cancer, than I ever cared to.

-Thyroid cancer occurs across all age groups, but is more common in people age 20 to 55.
-It is common more often in women in than men.
+Thyroid cancer occurs across all age groups but is more common in people ages 20 to 55.
+It is more common often in women than men.

 Thyroid cancer is highly treatable if diagnosed early.
 Prognosis depends on a number of factors, including:

-- Type of thyroid cancer (there are 4 types)
+- Type of thyroid cancer (there are four types)

 - Size of the tumor